dylan-keyt/catch/README.md

 1. Run `npm test` to launch the test runner.
 2. Once the menu appears in the console, press `a` to run all tests.

+## Design decisions and implementation
+For tests, I found a package called [jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock) which will mock the fetch API in tests by default.
+I did this for ease of use, and we probably want to be doing this in tests rather than calling the actual endpoints anyway.

 ## Development Log
 ### Day 0 - Morning
 I took some time to prepare my working environment for this project.